Police Ranks: Breaking Down 8 Different Law Enforcement Positions

 As the high-profile leaders of a public law enforcement agency, the buck stops with them.
 They are ultimately responsible for any issues or incidents in the agency under their watch.
 Because of this, they often face criticism from public leaders, activists and local politicians if things aren’t going well.
 This means most successful police chiefs are educated, articulate and at least a little politically savvy.

-As you can see, police ranks can be extensive, offering lots of room for promotion and career advancement.
+As you can see, police officer ranks can be extensive, offering lots of room for promotion and career advancement.
 The specific titles will vary as some departments skip certain ranks due to their sizes and needs.
 But knowing the framework will give you a better idea of what advancement in law enforcement looks like.

 As officers rise through the ranks, their job duties might change, but the core of what they do stays the same—working toward creating safer communities.
 Officers who excel at this tend to be the ones chosen to lead their departments.
 But excellence on the force doesn’t always look like what people expect.